FreezeTagPhoto/FreezeTag/backend/README.md

 ### Testing
 Many testing configs rely on [`Mockery`](https://github.com/vektra/mockery).
 Make sure you have version 3.6.0 or higher installed.
-The [`.mockery.yml`](./.mockery.yml) file is used to generate mocks of relevant interfaces, and those mocked tests can be generated via running `$ mockery` in the `backend` root directory.
+The [`.mockery.yml`](./.mockery.yml) file is used to generate mocks of relevant interfaces, and those mocked tests can be generated via running `$ go tool mockery` in the `backend` root directory.

 Project tests can be executed with:
 ```bash